JonathanGrocott/LangChain-DeepAgent/TESTING.md

 **Error: Module not found**
 - Run: `pip3 install -r requirements.txt`
+- Ensure you are running from project root: `python3 tests/test_full_system.py`

 **Agent not using tools**
 - This is expected for very simple queries